Hubbard model for spin-1 Haldane chains

-Early work showed that the Haldane phase can be obtained in spin-1/2 Heisenberg alternating chains~\cite{Hida1992} and ladders~\cite{Barnes1993,White1996} with all couplings of the AF type.
-Given that, in the limit of large $U$, the Hubbard model at half-filling is known to map into a spin-1/2 AF Heisenberg Hamiltonian~\cite{Anderson1959}, this opens a way to realize the Haldane physics with Fermi-Hubbard systems~\cite{Sompet2021}.
-It must also be noted that, by turning off the interactions of a variety of fermionic models in the Haldane phase, both trivial~\cite{Anfuso2007,Moudgalya2015} and topological~\cite{Lisandrini2017,Zirnbauer2021} 1D band insulators have been adiabatically retrieved.
-In contrast to the aforementioned literature, here we put forward a Hubbard Hamiltonian that exhibits fractional spin-1/2 edge states supported in four-site fermionic structures that are robust $s=1$ spins, effectively generated for any $U>0$ without the need of additional terms.
+Early work showed that the Haldane phase can be obtained in spin-1/2 Heisenberg alternating chains~\cite{Hida1992} and ladders~\cite{Barnes1993,White1996} with all couplings antiferromagnetic.
+Given that, in the limit of large $U$, the Hubbard model at half filling is known to map into a spin-1/2 antiferromagnetic Heisenberg Hamiltonian~\cite{Anderson1959}, this opens a way to realize the Haldane physics with Fermi-Hubbard systems~\cite{Sompet2021}.
+It must also be noted that, by turning off the interactions of a variety of fermionic models in the Haldane phase, both trivial~\cite{Anfuso2007,Moudgalya2015} and topological~\cite{Verresen2017,Lisandrini2017,Zirnbauer2021} 1D band insulators have been adiabatically retrieved.
+In contrast to the aforementioned literature, here we put forward a Hubbard Hamiltonian that exhibits fractional spin-1/2 edge states supported in four-site fermionic structures that are robust $s=1$ spins, effectively generated for any $U>0$ without the need for additional terms.

 The first key step of our strategy to realize the Haldane physics with a Hubbard model is to generate a robust $s=1$ spin.
 Inspired by previous work~\cite{Ortiz2019,Mishra2021}, we propose the \textit{four-site cluster}---a fermionic structure with trigonal planar geometry in which the three outer sites are linked to the central one via an intracluster hopping $t>0$ (Fig.~\ref{fig:4-site-spin1}a).
-The four-site cluster is bipartite and has a sublattice imbalance of $|N_A - N_B| = 2$ (where $N_{A/B}$ denotes the number of sites of the $A/B$ sublattice) which implies, by virtue of Lieb's theorem~\cite{Lieb1989}, that the corresponding Hubbard model at half-filling must yield a ground state with total spin $S=1$.
-Moreover, exact diagonalization of the model yields a splitting $\Delta$ between the $S=1$ ground state and a doublet of $S=0$ first excited states (Fig.~\ref{fig:4-site-spin1}b) that is at least one order of magnitude larger than the effective exchange coupling $J$ computed below.
+The four-site cluster is bipartite and has a sublattice imbalance of $|N_A - N_B| = 2$ (where $N_{A/B}$ denotes the number of sites of the $A/B$ sublattice) which implies, by virtue of Lieb's theorem~\cite{Lieb1989}, that the corresponding Hubbard model at half filling must yield a GS with total spin $S=1$.
+Moreover, exact diagonalization of the model yields a splitting $\Delta$ between the $S=1$ GS and a doublet of $S=0$ first excited states (Fig.~\ref{fig:4-site-spin1}b) that is at least one order of magnitude larger than the effective exchange coupling $J$ computed below.
 Previous work has shown that this splitting is maximal, compared to other $|N_A-N_B|=2$ structures, due to its $\mathcal{C}_3$ symmetry~\cite{Ortiz2019}.
 Therefore, we establish the four-site cluster as our robust spin-1 building block, mapping four fermionic sites into one $s=1$ spin.